Exam Boards: Edexcel, AQA and OCR

 Small Class Sizes & House Periods

 Students study in small classes which encourages group discussion and an exchange of ideas.
 Significant time is set aside for personal study, including Supervised Study, and students are expected to do a great deal of supplementary reading to further their understanding of the subject and inspire their production of assignments.
-Lower Sixth students also attend weekly House Period sessions which encourage students to explore and debate areas outside the curriculum, such as religious tolerance and human rights abuse.
+Lower Sixth students also attend a Personal Development Programme which encourage students to explore and debate areas outside the curriculum, such as religious tolerance and human rights abuse.

 Teachers pride themselves on being available to students, both inside of and outside of lessons, and being able to stimulate an enthusiasm for their subject, and this environment encourages students to interact closely with them to ensure maximum comprehension of the subject matter.